 Small Steps (opens in new window) was founded in 1998 to provide specialist help and support to parents with physically disabled children.
 At Small Steps, pre-school children work on all areas of their development, using the principles of conductive education.
 Children attending Small Steps sessions have cerebral palsy, other forms of motor impairment, syndromes or sensory impairment.

-Tuesday Special Club is a support and activity group for parents and children aged 0 - 5 years with disabilities.
+*Tuesday Special Club is a support and activity group for parents and children aged 0 to 5 years with disabilities.

 Come and enjoy a morning of fun and activities for your child and a coffee and chat for you.
 Includes ‘Sing and Sign’ session